 Despite the celebrations and success, most of the time I remained so deep in work mode that it was hard to take it all in.
-Everything was happening at once; even when an amazing development took place, I had to keep my attention on our team and on next-steps in order to keep up.
-From finance, to legal, to operations, to sales, to press interviews, and everything else, my attention was in constant demand.
+Everything was happening at once; even when an amazing development took place, I had to keep my attention on our team and on next steps in order to keep up.
+From finance, to legal, to operations, to sales, to press interviews (and everything else), my attention was in constant demand.
+I had brought on Gabriella, a strategic and highly experienced hire who was now the Operations Manager, in charge of everything “back of house” (I was happy to have Ben working alongside her, remaining an integral part of our team).

-And I still had my hands in just about everything.
-Even though there were people taking the lead in every department—like Gabriella, a strategic and highly experienced hire who was now the Operations Manager, in charge of everything “back of house” (I was happy to have Ben working alongside her, remaining an integral part of our team)—all problems, all approvals, all big decisions still came to me at the end of the day.
-Michael was there to weigh in and provide approvals, but the day-to-day responsibilities were on me.
-And there was always a fire to put out.
+But I still had my hands in just about everything.
+Even though there were people taking the lead in every department, all problems, all approvals, all big decisions still came to me at the end of the day.
+Michael was there to weigh in and provide approvals, but the day-to-day responsibilities were on me, and there was always a fire to put out.
 After we shipped out our opening orders for Target and Walmart, we let go of the temporary workers we’d hired, since their job was done (or so we thought) and we didn’t want to overproduce.
-Soon after, though, we discovered several huge orders from other retailers buried on an arrowroot powder-covered desk that had gone overlooked.
+Soon after, though, we discovered several huge overlooked orders from other retailers buried on an arrowroot powder-covered desk.
 Now we had a serious backlog and had to rehire the workers we’d just dismissed.

 Then there was a shipping bottleneck, as we were producing faster than we were able to pack and ship.
 In order to keep up, we needed to hire more staff specifically for shipping.
 But space was incredibly tight; we were simply running out of room in the warehouse to fit additional employees.
 Again.